Business Valuation: Comparable Transaction Method

 Information Sources for Selection of Relevant Transactions

-Securities Data Corporation (SDC) is the leading provider of all data relating to M&A, new issues, and basic security.
-If you conduct an “SDC run,” you will get spreadsheet transactions per your search criteria.
+Securities Data Corporation (SDC) is the leading provider of data on M&A, new issues, and basic security.
+If you conduct an “SDC run,” you will get a spreadsheet of comparable transactions per your search criteria.
 In a typical case, an SDC run will deliver results dating back three to five years.

 This is an excellent source of information on past transactions, but sometimes it’s not as exhaustive as desired.
 If possible, cross-check the information with research reports from the industry and consult with the industry’s investment bankers.